-This coming year there will be eight First Detector Workshops throughout Illinois with the closest one on February 2, 2016 at the Will County Extension Office, 100 Manhattan Road
+This coming year there will be eight First Detector Workshops throughout Illinois with the closest one on February 2, 2016 in the Will County Extension Office, 100 Manhattan Road

 Joliet, IL 60433.
 This day long program starts at 9:00am.

 The workshops were put together in response to the rise in pest problems in Illinois on a number of fronts, aquatic, insect and disease.
 A recent example includes the Emerald Ash Borer which really got the attention of industry and homeowners alike.

 In 2016 the topics will cover the recently found "Jumping Worms", the likely future invaders of Boxwood blight and the Thousand Cankers disease of Black walnut.
 While the Illinois Exotic Weed Act has been around for years, there is new information to be shared.
 Additionally the topic on threats to our forests by potential insect invaders will be very informative.